 I love books and I love libraries!
 Just walking into that quiet space, the smell of all the books, and the thought of all the knowledge and ideas is so peaceful to me.
-The wisdom and life experiences people have shared in their books are endless; high adventures of things I will never experience but can enjoy vicariously, how to cook this or organize that, historical books about my country or world events.
+The wisdom and life experiences people have shared in their books are endless.
 I love to read on every topic and find that books inspire my life’s momentum!
 Most recently over the last 2 years, I have read many books on the subject of alcohol abuse.
 Some of the books are very personal accounts of people’s experiences with alcohol while other books go more into brain chemistry and the science of addiction.
 I find the more I read the more there is to learn about my journey into alcohol-free living.
 These books not only helped me stop drinking, but they are also the fuel to my sober momentum. ( library here )

 If you are looking for support to stop drinking, or inspiration to fuel your sober momentum, come talk to us in the Boom Rethink the Drink community.
 How Posting in the BOOM Community can help you Rethink the Drink

-These first five books are a great way to get started on stopping drinking if you are in early days.
+These first Four books are a great way to get started on stopping drinking if you are in early days.

-Alcohol Explained by William Porter ( first five chapters free online here ), Make it Stop by Dave Horry ( free to read online here ) , Staying Sober Without AA by Charles Deemer, This Naked Mind Control Alcohol by Annie Grace, Tired of Thinking About Drinking by Belle ( download the book in PDF for free here )
+Alcohol Explained by William Porter ( first five chapters free online here ), Staying Sober Without AA by Charles Deemer, This Naked Mind Control Alcohol by Annie Grace, Tired of Thinking About Drinking by Belle ( download the book in PDF for free here )

-This is a list of books that have been been influential to our community.
+Below is a list of books that have been influential to our community.
 They are organized alphabetically by Author in Several Categories –

 Biographies of Addiction and Recovery :